wangleihitcs/MedicalReportGeneration/README.md

 #### IU X-Rat Datasets
 The raw images are 7470, but both has frontal_view and lateral_view is 3391*2.
 The raw report is 3927, but sentence num >= 4 is 3631,
 because the report sentence num between 4 and 8 occupy 90% above, so I set max sentence num = 8.
+Both has image-pairs and report(sentence num >= 4) is 3111.

 #### Result Between Normal and Abnormal Reports
 When I analyse the reports from datasets, I have found **Normal Reports : Abnormal Report = 2.5 : 1**, unbalanced.